Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/rules/_index.md

 EXAMPLE: Say a row already has the cards "3" and "8".
 Then you may only place a higher number behind the "8", or a lower number before the "3".
 Because the sequence must stay ascending.

-If this isn't true for a sequence (which can happen when doing the REINDEER action), you **can't add a tile to that sequence**.
+If this isn't true for a sequence (which can happen after doing reindeer actions), you **can't add a tile to that sequence**.

 @TODO: IMAGE EXAMPLE